Siemens Gamesa: Siemens Wind Power

-History of Siemens Wind Power A/S started in 1980, when Danish irrigation system manufacturer Danregn diversified into the windturbine business.
+History of Siemens Wind Power A/S started in 1980, when Danish irrigation system manufacturer Danregn diversified into the wind turbine business.
 Its first wind turbines were machines with rotor diameters of around 10 m with generator powers of 20 to 30 kW.
 In 1981, the wind activities were separated into newly established company Danregn Vindkraft A/S, established by Peter Stubkjær Sørensen and Egon Kristensen in Brande, Denmark, with a capital of 300,000 kroner; the company's product was a 55 kW, 15 m blade diameter turbine.

 The company changed its name from Danregn Vindkraft to Bonus Energy in 1983, an easier name for the English speaking North American market.

 In 1991, eleven 450 kW Bonus turbines were installed in the Vindeby Offshore Wind Farm, the first offshore wind farm in the world.

 The company sourced its first blades from Viborg based company Økær Vind Energi.
 Later it sourced blades from LM Wind Power.
 In the late 1990s Bonus began to develop its own blades, beginning production in the early 2000s in Aalborg.

 Bonus A/S was sold to Siemens AG in 2004.
 The sales and project management headquarters moved to Hamburg, Germany in May 2009.

 In 2006, Siemens acquired a former LM Glasfiber wind turbine blade factory in Engesvang, Denmark.
 In 2007, it constructed a blade factory in Fort Madison, Iowa, United States.
 A hub factory in Ølgod began production in 2008.
 A nacelle manufacturing plant was opened in Hutchinson, Kansas in December 2010.
 Additionally Bonus Energy sales and service partner company AN Windenergie GmbH in Bremen (Germany) was acquired in 2005.

 In mid-2008 the company began testing of development prototypes of direct drive wind turbines; units based on the geared SWT-3.6–107 were installed in 2008 with a permanent magnet generator directly replacing the gearbox and alternator; Successful tests led to development of a new production design by 2009.
 A prototype of the new direct drive design, an IEC 61400 wind class IA, 3 MW machine (SWT 3.0–101 DD) was installed near Brande, Denmark in 2009.
 The 3 MW design was launched as a product in April 2010 and significantly reduced complexity (half the components) and lower nacelle weight than earlier 2.3 MW designs.
 A 2.3 MW version for lower wind speeds (SWT-2.3–113) was launched in 2011.